Buy a reservation

 While applying reservation discounts on your usage, Azure processes the reservation in the following order:

-- Reservations that are scoped to a resource group
+- Reservations with a single resource group scope

 You can always update the scope after you buy a reservation.
 To do so, go to the reservation, click Configuration, and rescope the reservation.
 Rescoping a reservation isn't a commercial transaction.
 Your reservation term isn't changed.
 For more information about updating the scope, see Update the scope after you purchase a reservation.